 - 3. Add your certificate and private key.
 This can be done in several ways: - a.
 The most secure way to add certificates is using a separate chain that manages your certificate.
 You can then point the deployment to a custom secret in the installation namespace.
-Such a secret needs to have keys named cert.pem and b.
-You can add the certificate and private keys directly to the values.yaml as values.
+Such a secret needs to have keys named cert.pem and key.pem.